rogerthatdev/cloudbuild-fio/cloudbuild-terraform/README.md

 1. Connect the repo to the project.
 1. Create a trigger.
 1. Add a tf resource to the dev branch.
 Make sure the build service account has bucket admin access.
+1. Push to origin and checkout the build job.

+## END